-Playtexts use both poetry and prose, but as a performing art drama is sharply distinct.
-Just as much as musical notation, a playtext is in a special language that demands specific skills of interpretation.
-This course provides an introduction to reading, seeing, and writing about drama: there is history (of theatres, of acting, of production) to learn, and some theory to absorb, but we will then turn to complete plays and put those lessons into practice.
+Play texts use both poetry and prose, but as a performing art drama is sharply distinct.
+Just as much as musical notation, a play text is in a special language that demands specific skills of interpretation.
+This course introduces reading, seeing, and writing about drama: there is history (of theatres, of acting, of production) to learn, and some theory to absorb, but we will then turn to complete plays and put those lessons into practice.

 Prerequisite: None

 Instruction: 2 lectures and 1 tutorial per week

-Assessment: 2 essays 30%

-Tutorial presentation(s) 10%

-Final 2-hour exam (2 answers) 60%
+Assessment: 100% Course Work